rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 1. ### Define the Problem
    If data science, big data, machine learning, predictive analytics, business intelligence, or any other buzzword is the solution, then what is the problem?
 Problems should precede requirements, requirements should precede solutions, solutions should precede design, and design should precede technology.

+   Kaggle clearly defined this problem for us.

-2. ### Gather the Data
+3. ### Gather the Data
    Chances are, the dataset(s) already exist somewhere.
 It may be external or internal, structured or unstructured, static or streamed, objective or subjective.
 The goal is to find and consolidate these datasets.

+   Kaggle provided a clean dataset.

-3. ### Prepare Data for Consumption
+5. ### Prepare Data for Consumption
    Data wrangling is a required process to turn “wild” data into “manageable” data.
 This includes data extraction, data cleaning, and preparing data for analysis by implementing data architectures, developing data governance standards, and ensuring data quality.

    Used 4 C's of Data Cleaning: Correcting, Completing, Creating, Converting.

-4. ### Perform Exploratory Data Analysis
+6. ### Perform Exploratory Data Analysis
    Deploy descriptive and graphical statistics to look for potential problems, patterns, classifications, correlations, and comparisons in the dataset.
 Data categorization is also important to select the correct hypothesis test or data model.

-5. ### Model Data
+7. ### Model Data
    Data modeling can either summarize the data or predict future outcomes.
 The dataset and expected results determine the algorithms available for use.
 Algorithms are tools that must be selected appropriately for the job.

-   Included generalized framework for model selection.
-Created baseline with simple back-of-the-envelope decision tree and ran the following models relevant to this problem:
+   This report includes a generalized framework for model selection.
+This report presents a baseline back-of-the-envelope calculated decision tree and compares resultes from the following models.
+This report also implementes the following techniques to improve model results: hyper-parameter tuning and recursive feature elimination.

    ```python
    MLA = [